laurelherting/lmh-headspace/AWS/examTips.md

 ### CloudTrail
 * Used for auditing
 * Logs delivered every 5 minutes
-* Logs can be grouped to single file / bucket from multiple regions into single bucket
+* Logs can be grouped into single file / bucket from multiple regions into single bucket
 * Per account and per region basis

 ### CloudFront